eclipse-ecal/ecal/doc/rst/configuration/runtime_configuration.rst

 Sizes are specified with a minimum (default: 0), step (default: 1) and maximum (default: maximum of int) value.
 In case the assigned value does not fit into the specified limitation, the application will exit with an error message.

+You can use the size object like a normal integer.

 .. code-block:: c++

   eCAL::Config::LimitSize<1024, 512, 8192> size_4mb = 1024 + 6 * 512;